Pennsylvania Department of Health

 Facility cannot retroactively correct this deficiency.

-Recruitment of nursing staff will continue via facility website, Indeed, social media websites, job fairs, off site recruiters and instant interviews from walk-in candidates.
-Agency staff will be utilized for open shifts if available.
+Recruitment of nursing staff will continue via facility websites, Indeed, social media websites, job fairs, off site recruiters and instant interviews from walk-in candidates.
+Agency staff may be utilized for open shifts if available.

 Retention efforts will be made in earnest.
 Referral bonuses are offered to current employees.
 The facility is currently offering a significant sign-on bonus for all new nursing staff.